Velocidex/velociraptor-docs/content/blog/2021/2021-11-09-vql-data-manipulation/index.md

 stamp bounds before deploying the yara rule, enables targeted collection at scale and optimal performance.
-The yara rule deployed in this case was simply text directly from the project file referencing the unique variable setup that was common accross aquired samples.
+The yara rule deployed in this case was simply text directly from the project file referencing the unique variable setup that was common accross acquired samples.

 ![Windows.Detection.Yara.NTFS hunt configuration](03_configure_artifact.png)